What is a Nanny?

 How much does a Nanny get paid?

 An experienced British or European Nanny outside of the UK can expect to earn in excess of £800 net per week.
-Typically, a Nanny will be looking at a salary of £1000-£1200 net per week, plus accommodation and expenses.
+Typically, a Nanny working internationally will be looking at a salary of £1000-£1500 net per week.

 Junior Nannies with less experience could be paid £500 – £700 net per week.